rectorphp/getrector-com/resources/docs/php-version-features.md

 <br>

-If it's not there, Rector look into other places:
+If it's not there, Rector will look into other places:

 * PHP version defined in `rector.php`
 * `composer.json` require of PHP